robopro/vue-trivia/README.md

 # Vue Trivia
 A small trivia app built in Vue and using the [Open Trivia Database API](https://opentdb.com/).
+Made during training at [Experis Academy](https://experisacademy.no/).
 <br>
 <br>
 The purpose of this project was for me to get familiar with Vue, and therefore contains some weird code, quite possibly bad style, and I'm pretty sure I'm breaking some conventions.
 You'll see this in my use of `mixins` and the `EventBus`.
 But I maintain that being a bit hacky is a great way to learn how things work ;P
 <br>
 <br>
 Included is also [Vue Styleguidist](https://vue-styleguidist.github.io/), for generating documentation.
 See their [documentation](https://vue-styleguidist.github.io/docs/GettingStarted.html) for how to use.
+This was used because of requirements from Experis Academy, and can be safely ignored.
 <br>
 <br>
-The project contains your default Vue deployment script for easy deployment, as well as installation instructions below for running it locally.
+The project also contains a default Vue deployment script for easy deployment, as well as installation instructions below for running it locally.

 ## Live Demo
 Try it [here](https://robopro.github.io/vue-trivia/)